What We Talk About When We Talk About LMs: Implicit Paradigm Shifts and the Ship of Language Models: Methods

 \subsection{Retrieving the Mentions of LMs}

-To investigate the \textit{Ship of LMs} problem, we start by extracting and analyzing keywords and relevant entities, a common backbone method for analysis~\cite{hou-etal-2019-identification,pramanick-etal-2023-diachronic}.
-For a sample paper to be related to LMs, the writing could utilize two types of mentions: (1) the collective concept of ``language models'', implying the context as a generalizable discussion, and (2) the names of specific models, indicating what models are exactly considered in a limited scope.
+To investigate the \textit{Ship of LMs} problem, we start by extracting and analyzing relevant keywords and entities, a common backbone method for analysis~\cite{hou-etal-2019-identification,pramanick-etal-2023-diachronic}.
+For a sample paper to be related to LMs, the writing could utilize two types of mentions: (1) the collective concept of ``language models'', implying the context as a generalizable discussion, and (2) the names of specific models\footnote{We consider the broadest definition and scope of LMs; see Appendix~\ref{appendix:LM_definition} for a more detailed note.}, indicating what models are exactly considered in a limited scope.

 Our goal is to maintain two keyword sets that correspond to the two types.
 Thus, we can resolve the referents of the generic language model mentions to the specific models used, by locating, linking, and comparing the keywords from both sets.